Preventing and managing meltdown moments at home, in school and everywhere in between

 Times & housekeeping?

-We begin the day from 9am with coffee and registration.
-The day will begin at 9.30am and finish around 3.30pm.
+Times & housekeeping?
+We begin the day from 9am with coffee and registration with presentations beginning at 9.30am.
+We will finish around 3.30pm.
 All refreshments and a lovely lunch are provided!
 Please let us know on your application form if you have any specific dietary requirements.
 Please note, we always cater for vegetarians.

 £265 plus VAT per place including refreshments & lunch.